-It wasn’t until I was living in dismal quarantine in Florence, Italy, that I tried a pasta sauce made with any other fruit or vegetable besides tomato (I know it’s a fruit, hence the distinction), the first one being zucchini.
+It wasn’t until I was living in quarantine in Florence, Italy, that I tried a pasta sauce made with any other fruit or vegetable besides tomato, the first one being zucchini.

-Fast forward about 2 years, and I recreated what is finally as close to this recipe as I can recreate.
-This time, it’s topped with a ball of fresh burrata cheese and an extra drizzle of extra virgin olive oil.
+Fast forward about 2 years, and I finally recreated as close to the recipe as I could get.
+In my version, I topped it with a ball of fresh burrata cheese and an extra drizzle of extra virgin olive oil.

 The Recipe

-2. Drizzle the zucchinis with olive oil and sprinkle with salt and pepper before placing them in the oven to cook for ~20-30 mins, or until golden brown.
+- Drizzle the zucchinis with olive oil and sprinkle with salt and pepper before putting them in the oven to cook for ~20-30 mins or until golden brown.

-3. Boil salted water, and cook a box of pasta of your choice.
+- Boil salted water and cook a box of pasta of your choice.

-5. Once the zucchini is cooked, add it to the blender to combine all ingredients.
-Grind until smooth or the desired consistency.
+- Once the zucchini is cooked, add it to the blender to combine all ingredients.
+Blend until smooth or the desired consistency.

 Enjoy!